randal-sean-harrison/academic-website-template-bs3/README.md

 ```html
 <p>For more information, see my <a href="docs/vitae.pdf">Curriculum Vitae</a></p>
 ```
-If you choose this option, I recommend you omit the Vitae page from the Website/navigation entirely, and add this line to the bottom of the About Me page (index.html)
+If you choose this option, I recommend you omit the Vitae page from the Website/navigation entirely, and add this link to the bottom of the About Me (index.html) page.

 ## Creator
 Randal Sean Harrison, Ph.D.
 [randalseanharrison.com](https://randalseanharrison.com)

 ## Copyright License and Attribution